 This break primarily benefits proprietorships, but there are limits.
 The deduction can't be more than your business' net profit.
 And it's not allowed if you were eligible for other health care coverage, including that offered by your employed spouse's medical plan.

 Did your spouse work for you last year?
-Then, says Carter says, you can get the full medical premiums deduction on your return.
-As an employee, your spouse's premiums are 100 percent deductible; if you and the children were on her policy as dependents, so are those costs.
+Then, Carter says, you can get the full medical premiums deduction on your return.
+As an employee, your spouse's premiums are 100 percent deductible; if you and the children were on his or her policy as dependents, so are those costs.

 Two caveats: 1) Your spouse's employment must be real, not in name only, and you must offer coverage equally to any other employees.
 2) Failure to meet these requirements could result in a lawsuit, an audit or both.

 You also can include some of the premiums you pay for long-term care insurance for yourself, your spouse or dependents.

 9. Retirement contributions

 Are you self-employed and saving for your own retirement with a SEP IRA or Keogh?
 Don't forget to deduct your contribution on your personal income tax return.

 The bad news: If you're self-employed or starting a small business, you have to pay double the Social Security contributions you would as an employee.
 That's because federal law requires the employer pay half and the employee pay half.
 Self-employed workers are both, meaning the total will equal 15.3 percent of your net profits.

 The good news: You can deduct half of the contribution on your 1040.